-- If you have to work on or under raised loads: Lower the loads or secure the loads with a hydraulic or mechanical locking device. - Switch off all drives. - Actuate the parking brake. - Particularly on slopes, additionally secure the machine against rolling away with wheel chocks. - Remove the ignition key and carry it with you. - ► Wait until all parts that are still running come to a stop and that hot parts cool down.
+- Before performing any work on the machine, shutdown and secure the machine. - ► To immobilise the machine, perform the following tasks. - ▶ If necessary, secure the machine against rolling away with wheel chocks. - Lower lifted loads down to the ground. - Relieve the pressure in the hydraulic hose lines. - If you have to work on or under raised loads, lower the loads or secure raised machine parts with a hydraulic or mechanical locking device. - Switch off all drives. - Actuate the parking brake. - > Particularly on slopes, additionally secure the machine against rolling away with wheel chocks. - Remove the ignition key and carry it with you. - Remove the key from the battery circuit breaker. - Wait until all parts that are still running come to a stop and that hot parts cool down.